Kronos1993/Pokedex/README.md

 This is a demo app.

 The "Pokedex" app is an Android application that allows users to browse information about different Pokemon species.
-The app retrieves its data from the official Pokemon API, which provides a comprehensive catalog of Pokemon with detailed information such as stats, abilities, and evolutions.
+The app retrieves its data from the official Pokemon API(https://pokeapi.co/), which provides a comprehensive catalog of Pokemon with detailed information such as stats, abilities, and evolutions.

 The app follows the Clean Architecture principles, which promote a clear separation of concerns between the different layers of the application.
 The project is divided into several modules that handle specific functionalities, such as: